7 Signs of Shareholder Friendly Management

 All else being equal, you want your capital managed by someone who has “skin in the game,” so to speak.
 Shareholder friendly companies typically require managers and executives to own stock in the corporation worth several times their base salary.
 It ensures that they are thinking primarily as owners, not employees.

-A Board of Directors Putting the Needs of Stockholders Ahead of the Wants of Executives
+A Board of Directors Putting Stockholders Ahead of Executives

 How can you tell if the directors are on your side?
 Look for a few key signs:

 - Independent directors hold meetings without management being present to evaluate performance based upon objective measures.